Do you know what you’re made of?

 I hate baseball.

 I know those are strong words, but it took me a long time to get here.
-You know, the truth probably is I don’t really hate baseball – hate is such a harsh word.
-So how about this: I deeply dislike baseball.
+You know, the truth probably is I don’t really hate baseball – hate is such a hard word.
+So how about this: I dislike baseball.

-A little background: When I was a kid growing up in the Bay Area I played a lot of baseball.
+A little background: When I was a kid growing up in my little town I played a lot of baseball.
 I played it at school and I played it in the neighborhood.
-And back then, in the mid 70’s, when the Oakland A’s were doing really well, I even watched it on television.
+And sometimes, I even watched it on television.

 But it was not my favorite sport – I preferred football and soccer.
 To me there just wasn’t enough going on in a baseball game.
 It seemed liked long stretches of boredom, punctuated with the occasional spurt of excitement – kind of like a fire station.
 You stood around waiting for something to happen, and then when it did you hoped you were part of the action.
 Continue reading →